tracking-exposed/facebook.tracking.exposed/content/api-documentation.md

 The base URL to access our API is:
 `https://facebook.tracking.exposed/api/v2/`.

+#### Paging

-There are some variables you need to have to perform a successful HTTP GET:
+There are some variables you need to have to perform a successful HTTP GET.

-`paging` defines the number of entries that are retrieved by the API, as well as the number of entries to skip.
-For example, if you call `/200-50` at the end of a "Summary" query, you will get 200 entries and skip the 50 most recent ones.
+The `$paging` variable defines the number of entries that are retrieved by the API, as well as the number of entries to skip.
+Some examples of `$paging` are:

+- `/3-0/` - Get 3 items (minimum result) and skip 0 items
+- `/3-2/` - Get 3 items and skip the most recent 2
+- `/5-3/` - Get 5 items and skipping the most recent 3

 If you call `/2000-0` you will just get the 2000 most recent entries.
+For example, if you call `/200-50` at the end of a "Summary" query

+- `/200-50` - Get 200 items and skip the most recent 50

 (_It is capped, you can't download all the data with just one query_).

+---

 # Personal API